 If anyone could point me in the right direction back to sanity and help me with this new adventure – I’d greatly appreciate it!

-You are not alone, and thank you for your honesty and willingness to be vulnerable.
+A: You are not alone, and thank you for your honesty and willingness to be vulnerable.

 The things you should try to avoid are: grains (bread, pasta, rice, bagels, crackers, cookies, corn products, etc.), dairy (yogurt, cheese, milk, butter, cottage cheese, etc.), refined sugar (any sweetener besides a little honey here and there), and legumes (especially soy, black beans, peanuts, all other beans).
 That’s a lot of foods, though, right?
 It probably freaks you (and many others) out to see that list.

 Just try to trust that it’s not as bad as it seems at first.

 What I don’t want to happen is exactly what happened to you at Trader Joe’s – you don’t think you have it perfectly right, so you don’t buy anything.
 50% Paleo is better than 0% Paleo – always remember that.
 If you can get up into the 80 to 100% range most days, you’re doing great.

 Start off with just buying some vegetables that you know you like (maybe broccoli, spinach and peppers?) and some meat that you like (any will do for now).
 Chop it all up, heat up some olive oil and saute it all in a pan at the same time – then add a little salt (if you want) and eat it.
 That is a perfectly Paleo meal.